Exact Stationary State of a $d$-dimensional Run-and-Tumble Particle in a Harmonic Potential: Model and Main Results

 is the orientation vector.
 Between tumbles, $\mathbf n(t)$ remains constant.
 Tumbling events occur at a fixed rate $\gamma$ such that the run durations are exponentially distributed

 It is convenient to introduce the dimensionless ratio of timescales

 which compares the mean run time $1/\gamma$ to the trap relaxation time $1/\mu$.
+This ratio controls the crossover from persistence-dominated dynamics ($\alpha \ll 1$) to a passive-like behavior ($\alpha \gg 1$).
 At each tumbling event, the orientation is reset and drawn \emph{isotropically}, i.e., uniformly over the unit sphere $S^{d-1}\subset\mathbb R^d$.
 Since both the trap and the reorientations are isotropic, the stationary state is rotationally invariant.
 As a result, each Cartesian component $x_i(t)$ evolves as a one-dimensional run-and-tumble process driven by the projected velocity $v(t)=v_0 n_i(t)$, whose stationary statistics are the same for all $i$.
 We therefore drop the index $i$ and focus on a single component, whose Langevin equation reads

 During the $n^{\text{th}}$ run, the velocity component $v(t) = {\sf v}_n$ is constant and drawn from the distribution

 where the index ``proj'' indicates that this is the distribution of a single coordinate projection of the vector $v_0\, \textbf{n}(t)$.
 In Fig.~\ref{fig-GeneralizedRTP}, we show a realization of such a process while in Appendix~\ref{WprojApp}, we derive the expression of $W_{\rm proj}(v)$.
 When $d=2$, the distribution of a single velocity component reduces to the arcsine law, while for $d=3$ it becomes uniform: